By MATT O’BRIEN, ALAN SUDERMAN and FRANK BAJAK

-Shares of Twitter Inc. closed down more than 7% Tuesday.
+Shares of Twitter Inc. had fallen more than 6% at one point Tuesday.

 Better known by his hacker handle “Mudge,” Zatko is a highly respected cybersecurity expert who first gained prominence in the 1990s and later worked in senior positions at the Pentagon’s Defense Advanced Research Agency and Google.

 He joined Twitter at the urging of then-CEO Jack Dorsey in late 2020, the same year the company suffered an embarrassing security breach involving hackers who broke into the Twitter accounts of world leaders, celebrities and tech moguls, including Musk, in an attempt to scam their followers out of bitcoin.

 Twitter said in a prepared statement Tuesday that Zatko was fired for “ineffective leadership and poor performance” and said the “allegations and opportunistic timing appear designed to capture attention and inflict harm on Twitter, its customers and its shareholders.”
 The company called his complaint “a false narrative” that is “riddled with inconsistencies and inaccuracies and lacks important context.”